-COVID-19: Stay Safe...we miss our wonderful theatre peeps but hope to be back soon.
-In the meantime, you can listen to AR247 podcasts, which are very entertaining!
-Rock on.
+COVID-19: Stay Safe We Miss You...There are some wonderful virtual theatre pieces to view, in the meantime, you can listen to AR247 podcasts, which are very entertaining!
+Rock on!

 Art Rocks 247 is a San Diego based cutting-edge window to the arts and lifestyle scene: from the theater, visual arts, filmmaking, fashion, music, dining and more.

 Innovation starts with ideas...we at AR247 embrace the art of sensory storytelling.
 Cultural junkies at heart, we believe your craft is a catalyst for change and the instrument in which authenticity is expressed.
 It’s the portal to your inner world; it's our duty to pull it out of the vortex and let it shine!

 AR247 influences the taste-makers and style provocateurs who are interested in pulling back the velvet rope and stepping into the behind-the-scenes realm for a closer look at the enigmatic and innovative lives that shape the artistic landscape of San Diego and beyond.